Many horse racing fans in our groups are asking, “Who is the male horse racing pundit?”

 Mike Cattermole

-One of the longest serving commentators in the sport, Mike Cattermole has proven to be a star when it comes to the art of commentating.
+One of the longest-serving commentators in the sport, Mike Cattermole, has proven to be a standout in the art of commentating.

 Starting way back in 1984 for Timeform, Mike became an instant success, with thousands tuning in to hear what he had thought of the recent races.

-After his stunt with Timeform, he became a vital member of The Sporting Life Weekender, attracting thousands to the brand and helping it stay afloat in tough times.
+After his stunt with Timeform, he became a vital member of The Sporting Life Weekender, attracting thousands to the brand and helping it remain viable during a challenging period.

-Not only has he worked for one of the biggest names in horse racing, but he has done a lot of work for At The Races and even became a presenter on Sky Sports for horse racing!
+Not only has he worked for one of the biggest names in horse racing, but he has also done extensive work for At The Races and even become a presenter on Sky Sports for horse racing.

-Mike also had a spell at being a jockey manager for the talented Willie Carson, which led to 700 victories achieved with Mike as a manager.
+Mike also had a spell as a jockey manager for the talented Willie Carson, which led to 700 victories achieved with Mike as manager.

-He still writes for The Sporting Life and provides his views on races, so make sure to keep up-to-date with him!
+He still writes for The Sporting Life and shares his views on races, so be sure to stay up-to-date with him!

 Chris Hughes

-One of the younger horse racing presenters, Chris Hughes is not stranger to the camera.
+One of the younger horse racing presenters, Chris Hughes, is not a stranger to the camera.

-In 2017, Chris got his big break through in the media by appearing on the hit reality TV show Love Island, where he came 3rd.
-From this, Chris started gaining a lot more attention.
+In 2017, Chris got his big break in the media by appearing on the hit reality TV show Love Island, where he finished in third place.
+As a result, Chris began to receive much more attention.

 Through all of this attention, one thing seemed to be very clear.
 Christ Hughes loves horse racing.
 Ever since he was a child, he can remember watching the races with his Dad and even learned how to ride a horse so he could become a jockey.

-Currently, Chris still presents some of the racing events and is currently working on his own show.
+Currently, Chris still presents some of the racing events and is working on his show.

 Oli Bell

-Studying drama in school, Oli was given an opportunity to host the school radio show during the breakfast hour at the age of 15.
+While studying drama in school, Oli was allowed to host the school radio show during the breakfast hour at age 15.
 He was an instant success.

-With Racing TV, he also would write his own blogs, going in-depth about each event and what chances each competitor stood.
-A lot of horse racing fans could see he was a serious pundit.
+With Racing TV, he would also write his blogs, going in-depth about each event and the chances each competitor stood.
+Many horse racing fans could see that he was a serious pundit.

-Oli Bell was so good at presenting, Sky Australia hired him to cover all of their national horse racing events, which he did so brilliantly.
+Oli Bell was so good at presenting that Sky Australia hired him to cover all of their national horse racing events, which he did so brilliantly.

-In 2017, Oli signed for ITV Racing and ever since then, he’s become one of the main commentators and presenters within the world of horse racing.
+In 2017, Oli signed with ITV Racing, and ever since then, he has become one of the leading commentators and presenters within the world of horse racing.

 Ed Chamberlain

 Ever heard of Sky Sports?
-If yes, then you’ve definitely seen Ed Chamberlain.
+If yes, then you’ve seen Ed Chamberlain.

-Starting his presenting work in 1999 with Sky, Ed became a great personality on the show and led Sky Sports to becoming the number one spot for horse racing.
+Starting his presenting career in 1999 with Sky, Ed became a popular presence on the channel and helped Sky Sports secure the number one spot in horse racing.

 During this time, he also hosted a show called “The Full SP” with Jeff Stilling, where the two would cover the week of horse racing.